snoopwpf/snoopwpf/README.md

    * The script block takes a single item, the VisualTreeItem, which can be filtered.

 Note that in both cases, -Select will automatically select the first match in the tree view.

+## Provider

+There is preliminary support for a provider to navigate the tree (i.e., using cd, dir, etc.).
+To enable this, enter the drive by issuing the command:  'cd tree:'

 ## Hotkeys